Fudan-iGEM/2025-wiki/pages/inclusivity.md

 | 4.I believe the complexity of symptoms and physical sensations I experienced are not adequately captured in current healthcare processes, scientific research, and drug development. | 1.93 |
 | 5.In my studies, work, and daily life, I have felt misunderstood, judged, or needed to hide my physical condition due to fungal issues in order to participate in certain activities. | 2.20 |

 This table contains both positively and reverse-scored items.
 Specifically: **Items 1-3 are positively scored**, where a higher score indicates stronger agreement or a more positive evaluation of the healthcare experience. **Items 4 and 5 are reverse-scored**, where a higher score indicates greater dissatisfaction with the current situation or more frequent negative experiences.
-Results showed that：
+Results showed that:

-- The majority had experienced *misunderstanding and stigma* due to fungal problems.（Q5=2.20）
+- The majority had experienced *misunderstanding and stigma* due to fungal problems.
+(Q5=2.20)
-- Most participants felt that medical experiences strongly influenced their willingness to seek care, and that current clinical experiences required improvement.（Q1=3.41，Q4=1.93）
+- Most participants felt that medical experiences strongly influenced their willingness to seek care, and that current clinical experiences required improvement.
+(Q1=3.41，Q4=1.93)
-- All participants rated their *level of participation in science* lower than their perceived *importance in science*.（Q2=4.31，Q3=2.91）
+- All participants rated their *level of participation in science* lower than their perceived *importance in science*.
+(Q2=4.31，Q3=2.91)

 This highlights that “fungus-susceptible groups,” including EB patients, face barriers of *scientific voicelessness*.
 Specifically, their experiential knowledge, rooted in lived medical encounters, is systematically excluded from knowledge production when it does not conform to dominant discourses (e.g., technical biomedical language).